 - Once the person is calm, factual information about alcohol and substance use is more helpful than blaming or shaming.
 Emotional outbursts should be avoided lest it lead to defensiveness.

 - Ultimatums help the person with addiction see the need for immediate treatment and that enabling behavior will stop including the removal of financial support.

 The person with addiction will most likely not stop without help and love from family and friends.
 Focus on the person behind the addiction and seek professional help if needed.

 Helping a loved one who struggles with addiction is hard on the whole family.
-After an intervention, treatment programs can help sort out reasons behind addiction and get the person on the road to recovery.
+After an intervention, treatment programs can help sort out the reasons behind addiction and get the person on the road to recovery.
 Call Hired Power to see how we can support you in that journey.